In White Folks News: Gwyneth Paltrow’s Coochie Candle Spontaneously Combusts In UK Woman’s Crib

 Listen, Gwyneth has to stop trying to make “fire crotch” happen.
 It’s dangerous and puts people at risk.
 We’ve heard of people’s sexual organs “burning” before, but this is completely unacceptable.
 Moreover, was there any type of warning on this candle?
 It’s morally bankrupt and illegal in some states to allow someone access to your vagina without informing them of the potential risk involved.

-Gwyneth should no better.
+Gwyneth should know better.
 If she really wants to make things right she’ll come out and tell the whole world about the uncontrolled outbreak that is happening with her vagina…candle.

 Comments